a-wen0975/Skills-Lab-6-7/README.md

 # Skills-Lab-6-7
-Takes user's name and age as input and prints back the user's name and their age in a sentence.

 Group Members:
 Alice Wen
 and Angelika Mae Fangonilo

+What the software does:
+Takes user's name and age and displays back the user's name and their age in a sentence.

+How to use it:

 License and Use:
 To contribute to our project, first make sure you are following our code of conduct.
 Then, you can submit a pull request to collaborate.